kburchfiel/rope/README.md

 When adding –T to the outline won’t work, or when –T is already taken, I like to use * as a “backup” modifier.
 In addition, I often add * to an original outline to produce a new outline that is an antonym of the original outline.
 I find that this strategy makes it easier to remember the new outline.

-* is also used at times when a letter can't be added to an outline to form a derivative because that letter is already present in the outline.
+An asterisk is also used at times when a letter can't be added to an outline to form a derivative because that letter is already present in the outline.

 **3.3.3.8 -le and ly considerations**